Welcome to the UC Learning Center support site!

 NOTE: Currently there are limited eCourses available via the mobile app, which has limited functionality.
 You cannot register to in-person courses via the app.
-We recommend using a desktop, laptop, or tablet running Windows 10 to access the UC Learning Center.
+We recommend using a desktop or laptop, or a tablet running Windows 10, to access the UC Learning Center.

 Additional requirements in all browsers include: